Frankfurt frustrated in top four race despite Hrustic strike - RFI

 Having fallen over after his first shot was blocked, the midfielder flicked out his left leg from the floor to send the rebound looping into the net.

 Mainz, who seemed certain to go down for much of the season, moved six points clear of the drop zone.
-They have not lost since March.
+They have not lost in nine games.

 Earlier Sunday, strugglers Cologne suffered another blow in their bid to avoid relegation as a disputed handball decision and a missed penalty saw them slip to a 4-1 defeat at home to Freiburg.